Enthalpy (energy changes) teaching resources

-Worksheets and lesson ideas to challenge students aged 11 to 16 to think hard about exothermic and endothermic reactions, energy changes and reaction profiles (GCSE and Key Stage 3)
+Worksheets and lesson ideas to challenge students aged 11 to 16 to think hard about exothermic and endothermic reactions, energy changes/energetics and reaction profiles (GCSE and Key Stage 3)

 Enthalpy changes are an incredibly exciting area of practical chemistry that students really enjoy.
-It can be a challenging topic to teach as students often struggle to understand why exothermic reactions that record an increase in temperature, have a negative enthalpy change.
+It can be a challenging topic to teach as students often struggle to understand why exothermic reactions, that record an increase in temperature, have a negative enthalpy change.
 This can be easily addressed if students understand energy level diagrams.
 Remember, enthalpy is about about the overall energy change that takes place during a reaction, and therefore students should study enthalpy changes in the context of a chemical reaction, considering both the energy of the system (reactants and products) and the energy of surroundings (everything else).

 GCSE worksheet on energy level (enthalpy) profiles for endothermic and exothermic reactions.
 Students use their prior knowledge to explain why a fire keeps you warm.
 The worksheet also shows students how to build energy level diagrams for exothermic and endothermic reactions.
 Students create their own energy level diagrams for a variety of reactions and finally consider how to draw on the activation energy.
 (PDF)

 Using q=mcΔT and specific heat capacity